Skip to main content

 Undergraduate Research Assistant

-Pragya is an undergraduate student and Carolina Scholar at UNC Chapel-Hill, studying Public Policy and Education.
+Pragya is an undergraduate student and Carolina Scholar at UNC-Chapel Hill, studying Public Policy and Education.
 Originally from Lexington, Kentucky, her work in education policy, advocacy, and research has stretched from universal masking requirements in schools during COVID-19 to conversations about race in the classroom.
 Her research interests include culturally relevant education, global impacts of youth-led movements, and educator preparation programs.

 Current Project: Innovative Strategic Staffing